BenjaminWendtner/Jhana/README.md

 ### Installation
 Installation is simple.
 Just extract the framework folder into your webdirectory.
 Then you can open */config/config.php* and setup your database connection.
 Each table in your database should have an "id" autoincrement column.
 Jhana uses this for Object Realational Mapping.
+Optionally you can define the columns *created_at* and *updated_at*.
+These fields are then used automatically to set the dates of the entries correct.

 ### Creating Models
 Each Model represents a table in your database.
 All columns are mapped automatically.
 A simple Model could look like this.